zhuyixintc/Type_I_PS_Design_System/README.md

 ## Acknowledgement
 This work is partially built on MolDQN and uses a subset of xTB-ML-data.
 We deeply grateful to the authors for making their code and data publicly available.

+The dataset and trained models will be made available on GitHub upon publication.